NTIA PLAN FOR 2020 / 2021

 2. Create 24 Hour Hubs - Drive towards more flexible licensing throughout the UK

 Britain already has legally accepted 24 hour licensing – yet it exists in very few places.
-A global nation and cities need to be 24 hour and our professional and much loved clubs and bars should be provided with far more flexible licensing hours throughout the day and night.
+A global nation and cities need to be 24 hours and our professional and much-loved clubs and bars should be provided with far more flexible licensing hours throughout the day and night.

 3. Establish Night Time Commissions and Nightlife Mayors in all major cities across the UK

 The night time industry acts not only as a cultural beacon but as a driver of economic growth, employment, tourism, and regeneration both locally and nationally.
 We need Night Time Economy Ambassadors at all levels of government who recognise these benefits and can help shape legislation more responsibly, with a clear understanding of its value.

 4. Fair Representation of the Night Time Economy within Local & National Government

 The average age of a councillor in England is 60; fewer than 5% are under 35; 96% are white and only 31% are female.
 We desperately need more balanced representation when deliberating about the future of the UK’s nightlife.
 Young people, those who understand the realities and value of club culture, need to have their voices heard by local and national government.

 5. Develop an Effective Music Tracking System for SFE Tariff Spaces within the UK / Challenge the current ecosystem for Music Royalty Collection and Payments #GetplayedGetPaid.

 Challenging the current method with which Music Royalties are tracked and collected within Special Featured Entertainment Tariff Spaces.
 Generate an effective method with which cultural spaces pay a fair price for music and where artists are paid for the music that is being played.

 6. Challenging the Licensed Security Shortage within the NTE alongside key stakeholders (Quarter 1)